 Do I need a doctor’s note for my child’s coach so they can participate in sports at school?

 Yes and no. For some students, a doctor’s note is essential.
-The note should spell out all medical conditions that could affect the student’s ability to participate in sport and how they should be managed.
+The note should spell out all medical conditions that could affect the student’s ability to participate in sports and how they should be managed.

 In some schools, if the student does not have a note or does not comply with any special recommendations made in the note, they cannot participate until they get a doctor’s approval.